JamesHurburgh/IdleGame/notes.md

 * * Investigate clues [Intelligence]
 * * Rescue resident [Fighting]

+### Report Example

+Travelling to wishing well ...
+Looking for coins ...
+FAILED!
+Looking for coins ...
+FAILED!
+Looking for coins ...
+Found!
+Retrieving coins ...
+FAILED!
+    Evan fell into the well and hit his head.
+Retrieving coins ...
+Done!!
+Travelling home ...

 ## Races

-Each race will initially seem weak in some way.
+Each race will initially have some weakness or idosyncracy.
 Once that weakness is removed from a particular character of that race it will help reinforce that this character is special in some way.

 * Humans - Ambivilence
 * Elf - Arrogant?
 * Orc - Anger
-* Pixie - Insanity
+* Pixie - Insane
 * Merfolk - Distant
 * Lighfoot - Childish
 * Dwarf - Drunk